pubnub/LinkItONE/README.md

 a)	Publishing a message over the GPRS connection.

 Define a client object of ``LGPRSClient`` class and printout a message ``"publishing a message"`` to the serial output.
-The client object is then assigned to the PubNub published message as shown below.
+The client object is then assigned to the PubNub published message.

     void loop()
     {